Operational guidance for providers of children's social care services during COVID-19 including:

 Children who attend education other than at school (EOTAS) provision and, in particular, pupil referral units, are some of our most vulnerable learners.
 A high proportion of these pupils will have a social worker, have mental health issues such as depression, anxiety or adverse childhood experiences and/or have special educational needs (SEN).

 All children who attend education other than at school who can safely be cared for at home should be.
 Local arrangements should be put in place to support these children and their families.
 EOTAS providers are well placed to identify and cater for the needs of pupils when they are not attending the setting and have protocols in place to ensure pupils are safeguarded.
 This includes allocating a member of staff to each pupil who has responsibility for making frequent wellbeing and safeguarding contact, and for referring any issues to the appropriate supporting agency.

 Local authorities will need to make arrangements for childcare placements for those children who cannot stay at home due to being vulnerable or having parents who are key workers.
 The arrangements put in place will depend on the needs of the pupil.
 Local authorities should work on a case-by-case basis working with the EOTAS provider, social workers and other agencies to make appropriate arrangements.
-This could include continuing to attend a pupil referral units, where the pupil referral units remains open for childcare, attending alternative EOTAS provision or, where appropriate, a local school hub.
+This could include continuing to attend a pupil referral units, where the pupil referral units remains open for childcare or attending alternative EOTAS provision.

 Home educated children

 Local authorities should also keep in touch with children who are usually home educated by their parents and promote relevant resources that are available on the Hwb.
 Where there is information to suggest that a child is vulnerable, it will be important to maintain regular contact, to offer support to families who need it and to report any safeguarding concerns to Children’s Social services in the usual way.
 Later in the summer, supplementary guidance on supporting vulnerable and disadvantaged learners will be published.